APOE and APOE receptors in aging and Alzheimer's disease

-Polymorphism of the APOE gene is a major genetic determinant of late-onset Alzheimer's disease (AD).
-APOE4 confers up to a fifteen-fold greater risk of developing AD in a gene dose-dependent manner; whereas APOE2 and other rare variants, such as Jacksonville and Christchurch, appear to be protective against AD.
-APOE2 gene also is associated with longevity.
+Polymorphism of the APOE gene is a major genetic determinant of late-onset Alzheimer's disease.
+APOE4 confers up to a fifteenfold greater risk of developing Alzheimer's disease in a gene dose-dependent manner; whereas, APOE2 and other rare variants, such as Jacksonville and Christchurch, appear to be protective against Alzheimer's disease.
+The APOE2 gene also is associated with longevity.

-The lab's research focuses on investigating the complex mechanisms underlying isoform-dependent effects of APOE in aging and AD development.
-These include lipid metabolism, receptor binding, signal transduction, synaptic plasticity and glial responses, as well as how life-style intervention may affect aging and AD under different APOE genotype backgrounds.
+The lab's research focuses on investigating the complex mechanisms underlying isoform-dependent effects of APOE in aging and Alzheimer's disease development.
+These include lipid metabolism, receptor binding, signal transduction, synaptic plasticity and glial responses, as well as how lifestyle intervention may affect aging and Alzheimer's disease under different APOE genotype backgrounds.

 Research highlights